compose-eu/Appcelerator/README.md

     // api key
     apiKey: '<api key>',

+    // transport type, one of http, mqtt, stomp
+    transport: 'mqtt'

+    // All optional from here on

     // Compose API endpoint
     url: 'http://api.servioticy.com'

-    // transport type, one of http, mqtt, websocket
-    transport: 'mqtt'

     // Additional configuration to be passed to sub-modules handling data trasmission
     // can be passed by adding a properties matching the transport name